 Twice in the stories Martha complains to Jesus as an equal and expects an answer including the famous line about her being left to do all the serving while Mary sits at his feet…but also over the death of her brother.
 She demanded to know why he waited until after her brother was dead to come.
 Jesus then gave her one of his major revelations about his being the “resurrection and the life” and is probably the reason for the story.
 (John 11) It isn’t just Martha, though.
 When he approaches Lazarus’ tomb, “Jesus wept” and

 “then said the Jews,Behold how he loved him!”

 So…in effect, at Bethany there is a Pharisee named Simon possibly nicknamed the Leper, and perhaps a widow named Martha who owns her own house.
 Living with her are, Mary a younger sister and a brother or uncle… kin… named Lazarus.
 Jesus is said to love Martha and Lazarus more than Mary…who is thought by many to be the wife of Jesus…combined with Mary Magdalene.
 The Jesus-was-married-to-Mary Magdalene people combine these two Marys to make one woman worthy of being the wife of Jesus…although you might notice that Mary Magdalene is never in the Bethany stories…so Mary Magdalene was already combined with Mary of Bethany somewhere off stage.

 But Mary of Bethany is more than just a younger sister not helping with dinner.
-Let’s look at the other passages dealing with just Mary…
+Let’s look at the other passages dealing with just this Mary…

 Now it came to pass, as they went that he entered into a certain village: and a certain woman named Martha received him into her house.
 And she had a sister called Mary which also sat at Jesus feet, and heard his word…(Luke 10:38-42)